 Conflict of Interest

 Adhering to the policies set out above ensures that potential conflicts of interest at Board level are identified and appropriately managed.
 Authority Members must declare any potential new conflicts at the start of each Authority meeting.
-The Authority then determines how to manage the declared potential conflict, in line with the policy.
+If a conflict exists, then Authority Members must not take any part in discussion of the matter, or participate in the Authority’s decision.

 Probity guidelines have also been developed to assist with the VPA’s activities.
-Please click on VPA Probity Guidelines for more information.
+For more information, refer to the VPA Probity Guidelines – March 2020 (PDF).

-The VPA has adopted a Gifts Benefits and Hospitality Policy which complies with the Victorian Public Sector Commission framework.
+The VPA has adopted a Gifts, Benefits and Hospitality Policy – September 2019 (PDF) which complies with the Victorian Public Sector Commission framework.
 As part of this policy we may collect information relating to gift offers made to VPA staff and Authority Members.

 The VPA welcomes feedback on our planning processes.
-We have adopted a Complaint Handling Policy that outlines how we deal with any complaints we may receive.
+We have adopted a Complaint Handling Policy – July 2017 (PDF) that outlines how we deal with any complaints we may receive.
 Complaints can be raised directly with the VPA staff member who is dealing with the relevant matter, or can be emailed to firstname.lastname@example.org.

 Consultants and Contractors to the VPA

-Please see link for a list of contractors and consultants referred to in the VPA’s 2015-16 Annual Report.
+Please see link for a list of contractors and consultants (PDF) referred to in the Victorian Planning Authority Annual Report 2020-2021 (PDF).

 Landowners/Developers (or their agents) in relation to third party PSP funding agreements